rust-vmm/vmm-reference/docs/DESIGN.md

 The `vmm` crate defines and exports a `struct VMM` that can be instantiated, configured with all the supported `rust-vmm` building blocks, and run.
-The crate consumes its `rust-vmm` dependencies them either from [crates.io](http://crates.io/) or directly from their GitHub repositories, when they’re sufficiently mature for usage but not yet published.
+The crate consumes its `rust-vmm` dependencies either from [crates.io](http://crates.io/) or directly from their GitHub repositories, when they’re sufficiently mature for usage but not yet published.
 The code compiles into a single binary, at least until the point in which certain crates (or